Apple announced a number of new products at its September Time Flies event, including an update to its 10.2in iPad from 2019.

-The new 8th-gen iPad now comes packed a new A12 Bionic chip which promises better performance, twice the graphics power, and all the benefits of the Neural Engine (more on this below).
+The new 8th-gen iPad now comes packed with a new A12 Bionic chip that promises better performance, twice the graphics power, and all the benefits of the Neural Engine (more on this below).

 Perhaps the greatest news of all is that the new iPad will also be cheaper than last year's model (hooray!).

 The new iPad 2020 went on sale Friday 18 September over at Apple.

 Here we're looking at all the retailers offering the new iPad 2020 and where you can get the best deal.
 The bad news is that iPad 2020 stocks are low and some retailers are out of stock.
 The good news is, we've done some digging however and have found all the places you can buy the iPad 8 right now – whether on its own or on contract.

 Where to buy the iPad 2020 (8th Gen.)

 You can buy the 10.2in iPad directly from Apple.
 Delivery is free but it will take at least two to three weeks to arrive.
 If you want it sooner, you may have to look elsewhere.

 Here are all the retailers that are selling the iPad 8th gen (2020):

 - AO - only the 32GB model with Wi-Fi